 How Does a Colorado Sales Tax Exemption Certificate Work?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

-Be aware that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.
+Be aware that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How To Fill Out the Colorado Sales Tax Exemption Certificate (Form DR 0563)